alucifyai/LangBuilder/docs-genai/FastAPI-annotation-issue.md

   The oroginal LangBuilder code does not use forward reference here.
 So it need to include type import outside TypeCheck

   Also reference here: https://docs.pydantic.dev/2.10/errors/usage_errors/#class-not-fully-defined

+## Critical Issue: secure_data_access code using select(model class) require an extra [0] to get to model class

+It appears that the query result is list of Rows, where each element is of type "Row" instead of a model class instance, where Row's [0] is the model class instance

+So we need to add some [0] to make /v1/flows/{flow-id} api work